 The MS in Business Analytics (MSBA) curriculum balances a depth of analytical training with a breadth of business knowledge.
 The rigorous and fast-paced program consists of fundamental business courses, custom-tailored to data science.

-This one-year program begins in June and consists of three intensive semesters, each semester containing 15 credits of coursework.
+This one-year program only begins in June (Summer) and consists of three intensive semesters, each semester containing 15 credits of coursework.
 The MSBA is a full-time graduate program with classes held during the day.

 Brief descriptions of MSBA coursework (97.46 KB)